AbdelkaderDe/DSAG-TechXChange-XP260/README.md

 - ✅ **Verification:** A simple procedure to confirm that the patch has successfully mitigated the vulnerability and the exploit no longer works.
 - 📌 **Summary:** A practical recap that consolidates the exercise outcomes with actionable takeaways.

-This structure is designed to help you understand a vulnerability from an attacker's perspective and a defender's, see how it can impact a CAP application, and learn actionable steps to mitigate it with BTP best practices.
+This structure is designed to help you understand a vulnerability from an attacker's perspective and a defender's, see how it can impact a CAP application, and learn actionable steps to mitigate it with SAP BTP best practices.

 - [Getting Started](exercises/ex0#getting-started)
 - [Exercise 1 - Broken Access Control](exercises/ex1#exercise-1---broken-access-control)